loning/zeckendorf-hilbert/docs/euler-article/gls-union/05-unified-time/06-modular-time_en.md

 $$\sigma_t^\omega(\mathcal{M}) = \mathcal{M}$$

-That is, the modular flow preserves the algebra!
+That is, the modular flow preserves the algebra structure.

 ```mermaid
 graph TB